 Note: When a slot level failure fault is reported to the fault tables, all bus and module fault locating references associated with that slot are set (the FAULT contact passes power flow, and the NOFLT contact does not pass power flow), regardless of what type of module it is.
-Conversely, when a slot level reset fault is reported to the fault tables, all bus and module fault locating references are cleared (the FAULT contact does not pass power flow, and the NOFLT contact passes power flow).
+Conversely, when a slot level reset fault is reported to the fault tables, all bus and module fault locating references are cleared (the FAULT contact does not pass power flow).